notwa/lips/NOTES.md

 the `HEX` directive is its own mini-language and thus has its own mini-lexer.

-expressions are not parsed nor lexed here. they are simply extracted as whole strings for later processing.

 the `yield` closure wraps around the `_yield` function argument to pass error-handling metadata: the current filename and line number.